 - Mild Cheddar Cheese, shredded

-- Garlic and Herb Seasoning *optional
+- Garlic and Herb Seasoning, optional

 - In a bowl, combine bread flour, sugar, yeast, and salt.
-Mix with preferably large wooden spoon.
+Mix with a preferably large wooden spoon.

 - Add at first 1 cup of water and 2 Tbs. of oil, mix with the spoon, then starts kneading with your hand, adding the rest of the water; knead until the dough forms into a ball/If the dough is sticky, add additional flour but if the dough is too dry, add additional water, a tablespoon at a time.
 Knead well, for about 15 minutes.
 The dough should be elastic, and just a little bit sticky.

 - Oil/grease clean large and deep bowl with remaining tablespoon oil and transfer the dough.
 Knead in that bowl few times, then cover with plastic wrap, and take a clean large kitchen towel and place in the bowl.
-Place the bowl in the warmer area, such as in the turned off oven or on top of the stove/away from windows.
+Place the bowl in the warmer area, such as in the turned off the oven or on top of the stove/away from windows.
 Let it double in size -it will take about 50-60 minutes. *Also, after it rises, it can be in the fridge for up to 36 hours.
 The dough is going to be even better.

-- After it double in size, knead and cut the dough into two or three balls, depending how large or thick/thin you would like your pizza crust to be (With this much dough you can make 2 large pizzas, but you could make 3 thin medium size pizzas)
+- After it doubles in size, knead and cut the dough into two or three balls, depending how large or thick/thin you would like your pizza crust to be (With this much dough you can make 2 large pizzas, but you could make 3 thin medium size pizzas)

 - Preheat the oven at 400F, and with extra flour dust the working area, knead one of the dough balls and take a rolling pin and roll the thickness that you desire.
-Place it on the slightly greased baking sheet, and with hands spread the dough to the end of the baking sheet.
+Place it on the lightly greased baking sheet, and with hands spread the dough to the end of the baking sheet.
 Remember that dough will rise a bit more while baking.
 Take a fork and punch on top of the dough.
 Bake for 10 minutes in the preheated oven or until it gets light golden color.

-- Wash, cut only the florets of the broccoli.
+- Wash cut only the florets of the broccoli.
 Blanch broccoli florets with a pinch of salt, drain, leaving broccoli in the colander, then wash under cold water to shock broccoli, and stop cooking process.
 Leave it in the colander so they can dry, but you can take a paper towel and just slightly dry them too.
 Prepare the rest of the ingredients for the pizza topping.